teambit/examples-workspace-internal/README.md

 #### `extends`

-The component's `tsconfig` file are managed by their configured environment, as Bit uses it internally to compile and build your components.
-However, the IDE should be using the same `tsconfig` setup for it's own TypeScript Language Services process.
+The component's `tsconfig` file is managed by its configured environment, as Bit uses it internally to compile and build your components.
+However, the IDE should be using the same `tsconfig` setup for its own TypeScript Language Services process.
 To link a `tsconfig` file in the workspace with the configuration defined by the environment, you should use the `extends` option and direct TypeScript to use the environment's `tsconfig` file.

 > **TODO** - add link to an example for it

 #### Multi `tsconfig` files

-Usually you only have a single `tsconfig` file in the workspace' root.
+Usually you only have a single `tsconfig` file in the workspace root.
 However, in a monorepo (especially a component-monorepo), it may be possible that different components need different typescript configurations.
 To do this, TypeScript supports nesting `tsconfig` files.
 When you have several component-environments defined in a workspace each of them might have its own `tsconfig` applied on components.
 To get your IDE to use the right `tsconfig` file for each component we use TypeScript support for monorepos and create nested `tsconfig`s.
 This means that for each `variant` you need to have a `tsconfig` file with `extends` option to direct to the environment's `tsconfig`.

 At the moment this is a manual process.
 It will be automated soon.